tgm-team/tgm/README.md

 ## Contributing

-If you notice anything unexpected, or would like to propose a new feature, please open an [issue](https://github.com/shenyangHuang/opendg/issues) and feel free [to discuss them with us](https://github.com/shenyangHuang/opendg/discussions).
+If you notice anything unexpected, or would like to propose a new feature, please open an [issue](https://github.com/tgm-team/tgm/issues) and feel free [to discuss them with us](https://github.com/tgm-team/tgm/discussions).

-To learn more about making a contribution to OpenDG see our [contribution guide](./.github/CONTRIBUTING.md).
+To learn more about making a contribution to TGM see our [contribution guide](./.github/CONTRIBUTING.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>